vaadin-miki/developer-tests/task-data/README.md

 # Overview

-This repository contains a few tasks to implement during a developer interview task.

-This branch contains a general programming task.
+This module contains a general programming task.

 # TL;DR